JonathanAMichaels/hebbRNN/README.md

 DESCRIBE THIS

 ## Documentation & Examples
-All functions are documented throughout, and two examples are provided with the release.
+All functions are documented throughout, and two examples illustrating the intended use of the package are provided with the release.

 ### Example: a delayed nonmatch-to-sample task